mohit2708/Laravel/Interview-Question.md

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 What is composer?
-Composer is a tool for managing dependency in PHP.
+* Composer is a tool for managing dependency in PHP.
 It allows you to declare the libraries on which your project depends on and will manage (install/update) them for you.<br> Laravel utilizes Composer to manage its dependencies.
+* It is an application-level package manager for PHP.
+It provides a standard format for managing PHP software dependencies and libraries.

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 Explain Events in laravel?